grinnell-cs/csc151-dh/_eboards/eboard01b.md

     * And pens.
 * I prefer to have you book office hours.
 First priority in any time slot goes to those who book.  https:/bit.ly/book-samr
+    * If those don't work, we can try to arrange other times.
+    * I also tend to reply to questions on Teams.
 * I will hold office hours online while we are in code blue or code teal.
   (Also if we reach code yellow, code red, or code infrared.)
 * You'll learn more introductory stuff when you read the syllabus.